 A joint revocable living trust is set up by two people.
-They are called the joint grantors.
+They are called joint grantors.
 These trusts are funded with joint or separate property.
-If you draft a joint revocable trust correctly, the surviving spouse will keep the rights in their separate trust property.
-They also retain their share of community property.
+With a joint revocable trust, the surviving spouse will keep their trust property.
+They also keep their share of community property.

 Complete this form and we’ll get back to you within 24 hours